martinnyemba/martinnyemba/README.md

 - ⚡ Fun fact: ...
 -->

-💻 I am an aspiring full stack software engineer pursuing a BSc in Software Engineering in Zambia.
-In addition to my studies, I am a licensed Clinical Officer General bringing compassionate care experience.
+💻 I am a full stack software engineer pursuing a BSc in Software Engineering in Zambia.
+Currently a licensed Clinical Officer General bringing compassionate care experience.
 With a lifelong passion for technology and creativity, I enjoy developing solutions that combine innovative design and programming.

 As a curious lifelong learner, I am constantly seeking new skills and knowledge to expand my capabilities.
 I have a particular interest in specializing in Backend development and UI/UX design.
 In my free time, I enjoy being active through football and appreciating art, film, and music.